 Potential for Harm: Moderate

 Run-on and runoff control BMPs help to prevent or minimize contact between water flowing through or around a construction site and pollutants available on that site, thus helping to minimize the volume of polluted runoff generated on or potentially discharging from a site.
 Although staff observed wattles and silt fences along and below the slope at the Site, the BMPs were clearly not effective in preventing storm water runoff from the slope from flowing onto and through the active work area.
 Staff observed wattles on the slope that were undercut or overtopped by sediment.
 The BMPs were not effective in preventing sediment transport from the slope onto and across the adjacent work area.
-The lack of effective run-on and runoff BMPs at the Site pose a substantial threat to beneficial uses because it increases the likelihood that runoff will transport additional sediment and other pollutants and end up in receiving waters.
+The lack of effective run-on and runoff BMPs at the Site poses a substantial threat to beneficial uses because it increases the likelihood that runoff will transport additional sediment and other pollutants and end up in receiving waters.
 Therefore, the Potential for Harm for this violation is Moderate.

 Deviation from Requirement, Violations 1-5: Major